Alltagsküche

 - 15

-Finely chop the parsley and sprinkle over the vegetables.
+Finely chop the parsley and sprinkle it over the vegetables and, if liked, over the mash just before serving.

 🧠 Why It Works